Fascinating. The guy who's been editing the Bloop page at Wikipedia seems to

 ice.
 And the following sample was PROBABLY NOT the one they had sped-up on

 the NOAA site.
-Also, stop hotlinking my site.)
+Also, to everyone else, please stop hotlinking my site.)

 Original Sample: 1997253230100_bloop_new.wav